I am a

 Signing

-Contract with KS and college action plan
+Contract with Keystone Sports and college action plan

 Preparation